No Products in the Cart

 This makes them ideal for your pool training sessions, open-water lake swims or sea swims through the rolling waves.
 They are even a great option if you’re jumping on your surfboard or going windsurfing.

 Rather than using Bluetooth, the Xtrainerz are wireless MP3 headphones, so your phone is not required, making them ideal for swimming.
 Simply download your favorite tracks onto the Xtrainerz (they come with 4GB of storage, meaning they can hold up to 1,200 songs) and you’re ready to dive in.

-The hold 8 hours of charge, which is enough for most long swims (unless you are Ross Edgley).
+It holds 8 hours of battery life, which is enough for most long swims (unless you are Ross Edgley).
 And also, like the Aeropex, they are open-ear bone-conduction headphones, meaning your ear canal can hear the world around you.
 They are fully compatible with swim hats, goggles and earplugs, making for the perfect swim get-up.

 The Telegraph said this of the Xtrainerz: “Swimmers and triathletes alike regularly sing their praises, saying they are so comfortable, it is sometimes easy to forget you’re wearing them.
 They’re not cheap, but are the most complete, high-tech waterproof headphones on the market.”

 For fitting tips, check out our blog on how to wear your Xtrainerz.

 One of the big differences between the Aeropex and Xtrainerz is that Xtrainerz is rated IP68 instead of IP67.
 This means they are ideal for wearing during pool lengths or a morning in the lake powered by your favorite playlist or podcast.

 On the other hand, the IP67 rating means Aeropex is totally sweat, rain and showerproof, and can be safely submerged in water up to one meter deep for 30 minutes, which means you can take shower with it.